open-cloud/open-cloud.github.io.old/0_overview.md

 The following introduces and motivates XOS's core Object Types, along with some of their key Fields, including relationships to other Object Types.
-The discussion is organized around six categories: access control, infrastructure, policy, virtualization, accounting, and services.
+The discussion is organized around five categories: access control, infrastructure, policy, virtualization, and services.

 ###Access Control